spaceship-labs/salama-content/content/en_US/2016-02-11-this-is-not-a-regular-post.md

 ---
 language: en_US
 date: "2016-02-11 12:38 -0600"
-author: ""
+author: tugorez
-description: null
+description: post
-published: false
+published: true
 title: "This is not a regular post "
 ---

 ## A New Post